fanluo12/LC/BinarySearch/README.md

 ## 69. Sqrt(x)
 Use binary search to find square root.
 Left as 1 and right as x.
 Each time we find mid, we judge if mid^2 <= x and (mid + 1)^2 > x and return

+## 367. Valid Perfect Square
+First remember cannot use mid * mid since stack overflow.
+So method1 we can use long to represent.
+For method2, to avoid stack overflow, we need to replace mid * mid with tmp = num / mid and compare tmp and mid to see if they equal or not.
+But remember, int tmp can be fake since 5 /2 = 2, so we need to add remainder to judge together